 The Scenic Rim Region experiences sub-tropical climatic conditions typically with warm wet summers and mild dry winters.
 Temperatures range between daytime averages of mid 30°C in summer, to low 20°C in winter.

-The Scenic Rim region is a thriving rural paradise set in the foothills of the Great Dividing Range and surrounded by world heritage listed national parks.
+Queensland's High Country region is a thriving rural paradise set in the foothills of the Great Dividing Range and surrounded by world heritage listed national parks.

 It is particularly known for its breathtaking scenery and contains more than 30,000 hectares of parkland and national parks much of it contained in an arc of spectacular mountains.
 The sheer size of the caldera is breathtaking and shelters a huge diversity of rare flora and fauna, and subtropical rainforests within the rim of mountain ranges.